WebThingsIO/addon-builder/README.md

 # Add-on builder

-Add-on builder for the Mozilla WebThings Gateway.
+Add-on builder for the WebThings Gateway.

 This repository will build addons for macOS, Linux, and Raspberry Pi variants of the gateway.